gitlabhq/gitlab-runner/docs/faq/README.md

 If you are using Omnibus GitLab, but don't want to use the bundled Nginx server, please read [using a non-bundled web-server][omnibus-ext-nginx].

-In gitlab-recipes repository there are [web-server configuration examples][recipes] for Apache and Nginx.
+In the GitLab Recipes repository there are [web-server configuration examples][recipes] for Apache and Nginx.

 If you are using GitLab installed from source, please also read the above